tyleryouk/00os-origin/1000xplans/system/notes.md

 # System Enhancement Notes: Major Changes Workflow

-## Tyler Youk

-*Updating other 1000xcommands that aren't in cycle format (legacy)* All of the other subfolders in 1000xcommands\system\ and 1000xbrain\system\ are now depreciated.
-Additionally, I have not actually used any of the other 1000xcommands because they were all recently created.
-Note that this system is very new (which you can tell if you read the Git version control commits).
-Originally, all we had before was 1000xbrain.

-I was planning on deleting the other folders in 1000xbrain\system\ and 1000xcommands\system\ entirely.
-This is so that in the future, if we lose connection, you are not confused by these non-cycle folders and outdated knowledge and processes.

-We are keeping the cycles:
-autonomous
-cycle-manager
-major-changes

-Which means, we are keeping the subfolders:
-1000xbrain\system\autonomous
-1000xbrain\system\cycle-manager
-1000xbrain\system\guidelines
-1000xbrain\system\major-changes
+## USER REQUEST SECTION

+# --- TEMPLATE START ---
+# Instructions:
+# 1. Replace bracketed placeholders `[...]` with your request details.
+# 2. Use the `# Directive:` line to specify the type of action (e.g., Enhancement, Fix, Refactor).
+# 3. Use the `# Target Cycle:` line to specify the cycle to modify (e.g., system/autonomous, system/cycle-manager).
+#    - Available cycles: system/autonomous, system/cycle-manager, system/major-changes
+#    - Run `1000xscripts/system/list-cycles.ps1` in terminal for a complete list of available cycles.
+# 4. Keep details concise and clear.

+# Directive: [Enhancement/Fix/Refactor/Analysis]
+# Target Cycle: [domain/cycle-name]
+# Enhancement Name: [Brief Name of Change]
+# Priority: [High/Medium/Low]

+# Enhancement Details
+# [Provide a clear description of the change or enhancement needed.]
+# [Use bullet points for specific requirements if applicable.]

+# Focus Areas (Optional)
+# [Optionally list specific areas or files to focus on.]

+# --- TEMPLATE END ---

+# --- CURRENT REQUEST START ---
+# Directive: Enhancement
+# Target Cycle: system/cycle-manager
+# Enhancement Name: Directive System Implementation
+# Priority: High

+# Enhancement Details
+Implement the directive system for simplified cycle analysis and management:

+1. Enhance `1000xbrain/system/cycle-manager/processes/cycle-analysis-process.md` to include specific checks for analyzing cycle-manager itself
+2. Modify `1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md` to support the directive format
+3. Create `1000xscripts/system/list-cycles.ps1` to dynamically list available cycles
+4. Update the USER REQUEST SECTION template to be more efficient and include references to available directives and all cycles throughout the domains front-end, back-end, and system.
+There are currently only 3 cycles: autonomous, cycle-manager, major-changes.
+It may be easier to name the cycles by the filepath of the 1000xcommand folder, examples:
 1000xcommands\system\autonomous
 1000xcommands\system\cycle-manager
 1000xcommands\system\major-changes

-Would you rather:
-1. Update each folder individually.
-Context on outdated subfolders:
-`brain` for the main grandaddy master system 1000xbrain `plans` for the subsystem 1000xplans
-`commands` for the subsystem 1000xcommands
-`rules` for the subsystem 1000xrules
-`scripts` for the subsystem 1000xscripts

-2. Delete then only create cycles that we see necessary.
-I just don't see how a 1000xbrian enhancement folder is necessary, when all changes to 1000xbrain are really system-wide changes.
-Maybe if we say brain-focus?
-But I feel like adding those now will just add complexity.
-We can just add them when the time is right.
-For now, all we really need are autonomous, major-changes, and cycle-manager.
+# Focus Areas
+- Steps 1 and 2 of the cycle guidelines to optimize the USER REQUEST SECTION format
+- Implementation of the directive parsing system
+- Creation of the list-cycles script
+- Documentation of available directives

+## END USER REQUEST SECTION
+# --- CURRENT REQUEST END ---

+## Tyler Youk notes

+*file size, high priority*
+All file sizes for all cycles should be less than 250 lines.
+1000xcommands are always within 250 lines, however there are times when the planning folder files in 1000xplans and the knowledge/process/operational-enhancement files are over 250 lines.
+You will mainly need to address the standards for creating files in 1000xbrain throughout the cycle (specifically operational-enhancements, which is dynamically updated throughout the cycle process)

+# --- CURRENT REQUEST START ---
+# Directive: Enhancement
+# Target Cycle: cycle-manager
+# Enhancement Name: Directive System Implementation
+# Priority: High

+# Enhancement Details
+Implement the directive system for simplified cycle analysis and management as described in the proposed solution (lines 308-323 of notes.md), including:

+1. Enhance `1000xbrain/system/cycle-manager/processes/cycle-analysis-process.md` to include specific checks for analyzing cycle-manager itself
+2. Modify `1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md` to support the directive format
+3. Create `1000xscripts/system/list-cycles.ps1` to dynamically list available cycles
+4. Update the USER REQUEST SECTION template to be more efficient and include references to available directives and all cycles throughout the domains front-end, back-end, and system.
+There are currently only 3 cycles: autonomous, cycle-manager, major-changes.
+It may be easier to name the cycles by the filepath of the 1000xcommand folder, examples:
+1000xcommands\system\autonomous
+1000xcommands\system\cycle-manager
+1000xcommands\system\major-changes

+# Focus Areas
+- Steps 1 and 2 of the cycle guidelines to optimize the USER REQUEST SECTION format
+- Implementation of the directive parsing system
+- Creation of the list-cycles script
+- Documentation of available directives

+#### Old legacy USER REQUEST SECTION STRUCTURE

+#### Directive system for simplified cycle analysis
+Implement the directive system for simplified cycle analysis and management as described in the proposed solution (lines 308-323 of notes.md), including:

+1. Enhance `1000xbrain/system/cycle-manager/processes/cycle-analysis-process.md` to include specific checks for analyzing cycle-manager itself
+2. Modify `1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md` to support the directive format
+3. Create `1000xscripts/system/list-cycles.ps1` to dynamically list available cycles
+4. Update the USER REQUEST SECTION template to be more efficient and include references to available directives and all cycles throughout the domains front-end, back-end, and system.

+#### Focus Areas
+- Steps 1 and 2 of the cycle guidelines to optimize the USER REQUEST SECTION format
+- Implementation of the directive parsing system
+- Creation of the list-cycles script
+- Documentation of available directives

 *operational_feedback folder enhancement*
 At some point, you are going to need to delete the documentation of old cycles in 1000xbrain\system\autonomous\operational_feedback and other operational_feedback folders.
 Note that this repository gets pushed to github frequently, so there is really no need to keep documentation of old cycles.
 Less is more.
 You should be comfortable overwriting old documentation in 1000xbrain\system\autonomous\operational_feedback .
+The usage of operational_feedback folder for all cycles should be standardized.

 *pushing to git autonomously*
 I am also confident in your abilities now and would like to give you access to push to github.
 Create a script which will push the root directory to github.
 Note that this is a mono-repository, and the front-end and back-end applications have their own git configurations and do not get pushed when we push the root directory (front-end and back-end will only get pushed if we manually configure the root directory git to include these two inner repositories).
 I do not want to change the current settings to push the front-end and back-end directories.